bodhimindwellness/bodhimindwellness.github.io/_posts/2024-10-08-Dharani-Wellness-Retreat-July-27-31-2025.markdown

 Single room with a double bed - 1199 euros per participant

 Take advantage of our EARLY BIRD PRICES till 15th March 2025!!!
-5% discounts on shared accommodation if you are coming with a partner.
-EACH of you gets a 5% discount on the total fees.
+5% discounts on any type of accommodation.

 [Register for Dharani Wellness Retreat](https://bodhimindwellness.com/contact/)